Cotalker/documentation/docs/documentation/client/channels.md

 ### Chat Message Options {#chat-message-options}

 Right-click (or long-press on mobile devices) chat message bubbles in the channel to open up a menu with the following options:
 - **React**: Add an emoji reaction to a message.
-You can also click on an already given emoji to sum yourself on the counter.
-To retract from a _reaction_, on the message bubble press on the emoji you sent.
-The following emojis are available: 👍 👎 😄 🎉 😕 ❤️ 🚀 👀
+Click on emojis given by other users to add your reaction to the counter.
+To retract from a _reaction_, find the emoji you sent on the message bubble and click on it. 👍 👎 😄 🎉 😕 ❤️ 🚀 👀
 - **Reply**: Send a message with the original message and author embedded.
 Only the first three lines of the original message will be displayed.
 You can reply to more than one message at a time.
 You can respond to anything sent through the chat, i.e., files, media, surveys, etc.
 - **Copy**: Copy text messages to your clipboard.
 - **Delete**: Delete a message _you_ have sent.
 This option is available only up to 24 hours after you have sent the message.